28 February 2022 · by 5 quick fixes to get your CV noticed

 In an ever-changing job market, jobseekers are constantly faced with decisions and challenges.
 The overabundance of information can be distracting and even downright confusing at times with countless “experts” offering quick fixes online.
 Consequently, deciding who is right or wrong can become a chore in itself.
 Common industry jargon, applicant tracking systems (ATS) and Key Performance Indicators (KIPs) can all seem exceptionally important when updating your CV but at the end of the day, it all boils down to making who you are and what you have achieved stand out.

 If you find the whole process confusing, look no further!
-We have the top 5 quick fixes to get your CV noticed.
+In this blog we highlight 5 quick fixes to get your CV noticed in a crowded jobs market.

-Less has always been more and, in a world of 140 characters, keeping things punchy is a surefire way to get your CV noticed by consultants and HR managers.
+Less has always been more and, in a world of 140 characters, keeping things punchy is a great way to get your CV noticed by potential employers.

 Relevance is the key to success.
 Your potential employer is looking for someone who has relevant skills and experience to the role they are recruiting for.
 As a result, a candidate whose CV ‘reflects’ the job description will have a higher likelihood of being shortlisted for an interview.
 This can pose a challenge for several candidates, as most of the time there is just too much to say and too little space.